Kate Beckinsale Sizzles In A Stunning White Gown With Plunging Neckline

 For the third and final snap, Kate flashed a huge grin and posed with one hand by her side and the other on her hip.
 Her dark nails popped against the crisp white of her gown, and she looked absolutely gorgeous in the ensemble.
 In addition to tagging the designer of the dress in the picture, Kate made sure to tag all the other members of her glam squad that were responsible for the look.

-The actress’s followers couldn’t get enough of the look, and the post received over 16,200 likes within just 20 minutes.
-Many of her fans took to the comment section to share their thoughts on the red carpet ensemble.
+The actress’ followers couldn’t get enough of the look, and the post received over 16,200 likes within just 20 minutes.
+Many of her fans took to the comments section to share their thoughts on the red carpet ensemble.

 “What an absolute stunner you are,” one fan said.